TikTok originated as a clip-sharing app where users could create 15-second videos.

 Additionally, TikTok offers a very targeted audience: young people who are actively looking for new and interesting content.
 That’s why TikTok marketing is a promising way to reach out to this customer segment.

 The platform is also a real influencer marketing hub.
-You can use TikTok to build a following and create a community around your brand with the help of social media influencers.
+You can use TikTok to build a following and create a community around your brand with the help of TikTok influencer marketing.
 And if you don’t mind bending the rules, you can even use TikTok bots, similar to Instagram bots, to automate some marketing activities.

 While TikTok is an interesting opportunity for marketing, it’s important to remember why it’s being used by young people in the first place: to be entertained.
 This means that your marketing content needs to be creative and engaging in order to be successful.